cBackup/main/docs/administrators-guide/daemon.md

 # General info

-As you already know, cBackup consists of two parts: **web core** and **daemon**.
+As you may already know, cBackup consists of two parts: **web core** and **daemon**.
 Web core is used for system management and daily work, and the daemon processes defined tasks, gathers data from nodes and runs discovery process through defined subnets.

 cBackup daemon itself is java executable file `cbackup.jar`, running as background service.
 Therefore it can be managed as a regular system service: you can start it, stop, restart, enable or disable its autostart with operating system controls (e.g. via `systemctl`). cBackup daemon is posessed by internal scheduler to avoid dependency on system crontab.